ohall/ohall-hugo/content/post/webpack.md

 ### But why Webpack?
 Doesn't Browserify do this more simply?

 There are [compelling](http://mattdesl.svbtle.com/browserify-vs-webpack) [arguments](http://blog.namangoel.com/browserify-vs-webpack-js-drama) for both [technologies](https://www.reddit.com/r/reactjs/comments/30at04/webpack_vs_browserify_whats_best_for_react/).
-One big arguement for Webpack is the ability to do [React Hot-loading](https://gaearon.github.io/react-hot-loader/) easily, speeing up dev time.
+One big arguement for Webpack is the ability to do [React Hot-loading](https://gaearon.github.io/react-hot-loader/) easily, speeding up dev time.
 But this post isn't about choosing between the two.
-For whatever reason, you're using Webpack not, DEAL WITH IT.
+For whatever reason, you're using Webpack now, DEAL WITH IT.

 ### I'm looking at webpack.config.js and I'm angry.
 Whoa.
 It's cool.
 Look, let's start with a very simple example, so we can improve the signal to noise ratio.
 You can find a repo with this example here: [https://github.com/ohall/webpack-example](https://github.com/ohall/webpack-example)